 I know you have seen other established brands that have already solidified their branding.
 Brands like Johnny Cupcakes, The Hundrends, and Benny Gold have ventured out of their niche since they are already recognizable and established.
 For a new brand trying to do this, it may not be advisable.
 When people see your site and your product you want them to know what you are about.
 You know the saying- “You only make one 1st impression”

-Yes I know my brand is a food item and most folks that know about indie brands tend to group any food related clothing brand back to Johnny Cupcakes.
+Yes I know my brand is a food item just like the ones served by Jimmy John’s Owner and most folks that know about indie brands tend to group any food related clothing brand back to Johnny Cupcakes.
 Since I respect my brand and other brands like Johnny Cupcakes, my intentions are not to ever copy or imitate any brand for that matter.
 That is why when people visit DeliFreshThreads.com or check out my twitter and intstagram they see that I am truly inspired by the King of Meals, the Sandwich.

 I have made it a point that everything I do with Deli Fresh Threads is connected to my theme/brand – Sandwiches.